 From Puerto Viejo

-You can book 2 days 1 night Tortuguero packages from Puerto Viejo for $140 per person including transportation to and from Moin, lodging and certain meals.
-Costa Rica Way offers these packages.
+You can book 2 days 1 night or a 3 days 2 night Tortuguero packages from Puerto Viejo including transportation, lodging and certain meals.
+Contact us for more information!

 From San Jose